 Promotion of Justice

-In compliance with Title I of the Student Right to Know Act, Loyola University reports that the completion or graduation rate by August 2011 for students who entered the University on a full-time basis in 2005 was 83 percent.
-Eighty-four percent of the student athletes receiving athletic-related aid who entered in 2004 graduated by August 2010.
+In compliance with Title I of the Student Right to Know Act, Loyola University reports that the completion or graduation rate by August 2012 for students who entered the University on a full-time basis in 2006 was 84 percent.
+Seventy-seven percent of the student athletes receiving athletic-related aid who entered in 2005 graduated by August 2011.

 Loyola University Maryland values the benefits in diversity and is committed to creating a community which recognizes the inherent value and dignity of each person.
 As a community, the University actively promotes an awareness of and sensitivity toward differences of race, gender, ethnicity, national origin, culture, sexual orientation, religion, age, and disabilities among students, faculty, administrators, and staff.